This story was originally published on July 1, 2013; it has been updated to include new locations and current information.

-By the T: Take the Green Line to Park Street, then walk to Otis Street at Summer Street to get the #9 bus to E. Broadway at Farragut Road, and walk down Head Island Causeway to the beach.
+By the T: Take the Red Line to Broadway to get the #9 or #11 bus to E. Broadway at Farragut Road, and walk down Head Island Causeway to the beach.

 L and M Street Beaches, South Boston

 The side-by-side L and M Street Beaches connect the beach at Pleasure Bay with Carson Beach.
-These beaches, with spots to walk, jog, inline skate, or bike along the HarborWalk, are one of the longest stretches of uninterrupted beach in Boston.
+Featuring spots to walk, jog, skate, or bike along the HarborWalk, they are two of the longest stretches of uninterrupted beach in Boston.
 If you can’t get enough of swimming, consider joining the famous L Street Brownies, a local group of swimmers who take to the ocean year-round in a tradition dating to the late 1800s.
 They are famous for their annual New Year’s Day plunge, first held in 1904.

-By the T: Take the Green Line to Park Street, then walk to Otis Street at Summer Street to get the #9 bus to E. Broadway at L Street, and walk down L Street.
+By the T: Take Red Line to Broadway to get the #9 or #11 bus to E. Broadway at L Street, and walk down L Street.

 Carson Beach, South Boston

 Another seaside destination on the HarborWalk, Carson Beach offers excellent swimming, along with plenty of areas for strolling and biking; there are also chess tables and bocce courts.
 The renovated bathhouse has restrooms, changing rooms, and showers.
-If you forget to bring a picnic basket, consider eating at the Seaside Café, which serves delicious classic lobster rolls and fried clams.
 Carson Beach also has a fishing pier and great views of Boston Harbor and Logan Airport.